EvilKanoa/CIS2520/assignments/assign2/README.md

 ***********
 Use `make` or `make program` to compile the main password vault application.
 It will create an executable in the `bin/` directory called program which can be ran without any arguments to start the password vault UI.

-Use `make test` to compile the testing program and the hash table API.
-It will create an executable in the `bin/` directory called `test` which can then be ran without any arguments to run unit tests on the API and display the results.
+Use `make test` to compile the testing program for the hashing function.
+It will create an executable in the `bin/` directory called `test` which can then be ran without any arguments to generate collision and hash information for ~60 top 100 sites to verify performance of the hashing function.

 Use `make cppcheck` to run the C style checker over every `.c` file in the project.